filipbagen/course-finder/README.md

 ## Overview

-This project aims to simplify the course selection process for graduate students at Linköping University.
-By leveraging a robust database and an intelligent recommendation system, it facilitates informed decision-making in course selection, tailored to individual preferences and academic trajectories.
+Course Finder simplifies the course selection process for graduate students at Linköping University (LiU).
+Utilizing a comprehensive database and an intelligent recommendation system (coming soon), this tool supports students in making informed decisions tailored to their individual academic needs.

-## Objective
+## Core Functionalities

-To provide a user-friendly platform that:

-- Offers comprehensive filtering and searching capabilities for exploring available courses.
-- Enables users to customize their academic schedules with ease.
-- Utilizes AI to offer personalized course recommendations, enhancing the educational experience.
+### Course Exploration

+- Browse through courses available in the LiU programs MT and D.
+- Access detailed information for each course.

+### Personal Schedule Management

+- Add courses to a personal schedule to organize your academic plan effectively.

+### Social Connectivity

+- Connect with peers, view each other's schedules, and see their reviews, enhancing the decision-making process.

 ## Technologies and APIs

-- **Frontend and Backend**: Next.js 14
-- **Programming Language**: TypeScript
+### Frontend and Backend

+- **Next.js 14**: Framework for building user interfaces and handling server-side rendering.
+- **TypeScript**: Used for writing scalable and error-free code.

+### Database

+- **Supabase**: Open-source alternative to Firebase.
+- **Prisma**: ORM for efficient database management.

+### Authentication and Payment

+- **Kinde Authentication**: Secure user authentication.
-- **Database and Authentication**: Firebase
+- **Stripe**: Manage subscriptions and process payments.

-## Core Functionalities

-- **Course Exploration**: Users can browse through courses offered in the LiU programs MT and D, accessing detailed information about each course.
-- **Personal Schedule Management**: Enables the addition of courses to a personal schedule for effective planning.
-- **AI-Powered Recommendations**: Personalized course suggestions based on user preferences and historical data.

 ## Subscription Plans

 - **Free Version**: Access to basic functionalities including course exploration and schedule management.
-- **Premium Membership**: Offers advanced features like AI recommendations, supporting a more tailored educational experience.
+- **Premium Membership**: Offers advanced features like AI recommendations, supporting a more tailored educational experience (planned feature).

 ## Future Enhancements

-- **Course Rating System**: A feature allowing users to rate and review courses.
-- **Program Expansion**: Extending the course database to encompass a wider range of programs and voluntary courses offered at LiU.
+- **Program Expansion**: Increase the number of programs and courses available in the database.
-- **Social Connectivity**: A platform feature enabling users to search for and connect with peers, facilitating an exchange of course experiences and recommendations.
+- **AI-Powered Recommendations**: Offer personalized course suggestions based on user data and preferences.